miro/csgo-crosshairgen/README.md

 A crosshair generator for [Counter-Strike:Global Offensive](http://store.steampowered.com/app/730/).

 Fork of amazing project of @skarbo, aiming to be more simple & hopefully more "better looking" than the original one.
+This version can be seen as a part of the [gocfg.net](http://gocfg.net) website.

 ## Features